 This website is dedicated to the natural beauty, biologic diversity, and geological discoveries of the region.
 As a science teacher, I find myself yearning to learn more about the environment and the organisms that share this space.
-Frequently, I have opportunities to learn new things about the PNW -- shown things I hadn't noticed, told things I hadn't before heard, or discover things I didn't know existed.
+Frequently, I have opportunities to learn new things about the PNW -- shown things I hadn't noticed, told things I hadn't before heard, or revealed things I didn't know existed.
 Whenever I am able, I try to photgraph these events.
 And, when possible, I try to share these discoveries.
-In the sharing, I think I reveal a bit about myself and how I see the world.
+In the sharing, I think I disclose a bit about myself and how I see the world.
 At times I am awed.
 At times I am amused.
 And, at times (I must admit) I am distressed over the circumstances and direction of change.